ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: Field Deployment and Evaluation

-We deployed \ashabot{} between May-August 2024 in the Salumbar block of Salumbar district of Rajasthan, India's largest state.
-This district was selected due to \anonymousngo{}'s established presence there, allowing them to obtain the necessary government permissions for deployment and identify a pool of potential study participants.
-A field worker from \anonymousngo{}, who had prior experience working with ASHAs and ANMs, contacted them for recruitment.
-The field worker introduced the participants to \ashabot{} and outlined the study protocol, which involved using the bot for three months and participating in an interview with our research team during that period.
+A field worker from \anonymousngo{}, who had prior experience working with ASHAs and ANMs, facilitated participant recruitment.
+The field worker introduced the participants to \ashabot{} and explained the study protocol, which involved using \ashabot{} for three months and participating in an interview with our research team during that period.
 A total of 20 ASHAs and 15 ANMs agreed to participate in the study.
 Their phone numbers were added to \ashabot{}'s database, and the bot sent them `welcome messages' with a `\textsf{Yes}' option as consent for opt-in.
-The field worker then conducted brief training sessions ($\sim$15 minutes) with each participant in groups of 2-5.
-For the ASHAs, the field worker explained the bot's purpose and demonstrated how to ask questions using the three input methods (text, voice, and related questions).
-For the ANMs, the field worker explained their role in answering ASHAs' questions when the bot failed, demonstrated the process using different input methods, and explained how their answers would be relayed anonymously to ASHAs after group consensus.
+The field worker then conducted brief training sessions ($\sim$15 minutes) with groups of 2-5 participants.
+For the ASHAs, the training included an overview of the bot's purpose, demonstrations of how to ask questions using text, voice, and related-question inputs, and a reminder that the bot's responses might occasionally be inaccurate.
+ASHAs were encouraged to report inaccuracies and consult their ANMs if unsure.
+For the ANMs, the training highlighted their role in addressing ASHAs' questions the bot could not answer.
+The field worker demonstrated input methods and explained how their responses would be relayed anonymously to ASHAs after reaching a group consensus.
 Throughout the 3.5-month deployment, the field worker maintained regular phone contact with all participants, addressing any issues or questions and offering encouragement.
-One of the authors also visited five participants in-person during the first two weeks of deployment to gather early feedback and address any doubts.
+One of the authors also visited five participants in-person during the first two weeks of deployment to gather early feedback and address any questions or concerns.

+We logged participants interactions with \ashabot{} for research analysis.
+To promote open communication, ASHAs' conversations with \ashabot{} were not shared with their supervisors, ensuring privacy and avoiding additional burdens on supervisors to review these logs.
+Participants were not compensated for this study, although they received financial support, including covering their mobile data cost, from \anonymousngo{} as part of a separate project deployment.